 To gather the evidence necessary to prove that a crash was caused by another driver, you will need the aid of an experienced New York City car accident lawyer who has knowledge of New York insurance and personal injury laws.

 As your NYC car accident lawyers, David Resnick & Associates will work to:

 - Gather evidence, including physical evidence from vehicle damage, the crash scene, witness statements, security camera video if available, and medical records that show the extent of your injuries and treatment, as well as records of your additional financial losses.

 - Prove causation, which involves using evidence to create a narrative of what happened to you and how it occurred.
 In some more complicated car accident cases, we enlist the help of traffic accident reconstruction experts to help explain the accident and depict it in computer-generated imagery (CGI), video or other visual aids.

-- Assign fault to the appropriate party such as the driver attempting an illegal U-turn.
+- Assign fault to the appropriate party such as the driver attempting an illegal U-turn in NYC.
 The assignment of fault identifies this person and his or her insurance company as the party that should be compelled to compensate you.